Welcome!

 He received his M.Sc.
 Degree in Computer Science from the University of Bologna in 2010, and his Ph.D.
 Degree in Computer Science from the IT University of Copenhagen in 2013.

-Fabrizio is a Villum Young Investigator (2020) and recipient of the SDU Innovation Prize (2017), the EAPLS (European Association for Programming Languages and systems) Best PhD Dissertation Award (2014), and the award for Best M.Sc. thesis on ICT (Information and Communication Technology) by the General Confederation of Italian Industry (2011).
+Fabrizio is an ERC grantee (2023) and Villum Young Investigator (2020).
+He is the recipient of the SDU Innovation Prize (2017), the EAPLS (European Association for Programming Languages and systems) Best PhD Dissertation Award (2014), and the award for Best M.Sc. thesis on ICT (Information and Communication Technology) by the General Confederation of Italian Industry (2011).

 His main interest is the science of programming.
-His research focuses on theory and implementation of programming languages, cloud and edge computing, microservices, concurrency, logic, and cybersecurity.
+His research focuses on programming languages and systems, cloud and edge computing, microservices, concurrency, cybersecurity, and digital democracy.

 Fabrizio has received the following awards & honours: